ClementNerma/WesyerJS/README.md

 #### Explanations

-We have create a task by using ```Wesyer.task()``` function.
-This function require two parameters : the name of the task, and the callback.
+We have created a task by using ```Wesyer.task()``` function.
+This function requires two parameters : the name of the task, and the callback.
 To run a task, you have to type ```wy <taskname>``` in your terminal.
 But if you don't type a task name, the **default** task will be runned.

 ### Step 3 - Download a module